 2. I am not interested.

-• Obviously you should not be interested until I show how our product can save you money and increase your profit.
+- You shouldn’t be interested until I show how our product can save you money and increase your profit.

 3. I will think it over.

 - Mr. Sami, as a smart businessman you have made bigger decisions than this.
 What not make the decision right now and free your mind to think about the really big issues in your business?

-- What exactly do you want to think about? ….
+- What exactly do you want to think about?
 Let us both think it over; sometimes two heads are better than one.

 This may be true, but only up to a certain point.
 It is a courtesy to respect your prospect’s busy schedule, however, it is reasonable to ask when he will have time to discuss the situation.

 The obvious answer is: May I leave some literature with you and contact you later on?

 One way to avoid this objection is to be sure you are dealing with the right person, the decision maker.
 Not having done this, the natural response could be: All right; when will you be talking to your manager, please?

 Your job here is to convince the prospect that even though he has a supplier, you think you can do a better job and make him hear your presentation.

 Ask the prospect where you are lacking.
 Once you have that information, you can then customize your presentation and address the objection accordingly.

 Chances are that, as a salesperson, you will not close every deal.
 Some will fall by the wayside.
 You have no real control over that.
-However, you can minimise those situations by preparing yourself in advance.
-Develop a persuasive presentation; know it very well; practice it in front of others; be open-minded in identifying the potential objections and then go out in front of the prospect and give it your best shot.
+However, you can minimize those situations by preparing yourself in advance.
+Develop a persuasive presentation, know it very well, practice it in front of others, be open-minded in identifying the potential objections.
+Then go out in front of the prospect and give it your best shot.

 You will win some sales and you will lose some sales; so, just remember this little equation developed by the noted American sales trainer Bob Ruth: